 Bactrim and pregnancy

-You cannot take Bactrim if you are pregnant because this could be harmful for the unborn baby, it can also harm a nursing baby because the sulfamethoxazole or trimethoprim can pass into breast milk.
+You cannot take Bactrim if you are pregnant because this could be harmful to the unborn baby, it can also harm a nursing baby because the sulfamethoxazole or trimethoprim can pass into breast milk.
 If you become pregnant while taking this medication you should contact your doctor.

 Bactrim and yeast infection